 A: I don't have a massive ego so I prefer to talk about my images rather than myself.
-Generally, there is a really interesting story behind every image we create - and every person we shoot.
+Generally, there is a really interesting story behind every image I create - and every person I shoot.
 It's a lot of fun and very entertaining to share these things.

 Q: When did you decide to become a photographer?

 A: Probably when I was given an antique bellows film camera as a child...I was fascinated.

 A: I know what I'm doing, but am more enamored with the emotion of an image as opposed to technical perfection... there's always just more feeling in it.

 Q: How do you feel about cropping?

 A: Good - for sake of universal things like frames etc. Bad - because one is forced into cookie cutter sizes and shapes to fit "standard" formats.
 One size does not always fit all.

 Q: What are your favorite subjects to photograph?

 Q: How would you describe your attention span?